 Jadibuti Association of Nepal (JABAN)

 Jadibuti Association of Nepal (JABAN), established in 1998, is headquartered in Nepalgunj (Province 5) with branches in 11 districts: Bardia, Dang, Darchula, Humla, Kailali, Kalikot, Kanchanpur, Mugu, Pyuthan, Rolpa and Salyan.
 Each branch operates independently in finance and operations but follows JABAN’s constitution.
 JABAN promotes the cultivation and sustainable use of herbal, medicinal, and aromatic plants (jadibuti) to enhance local livelihoods, preserve traditional knowledge, and conserve biodiversity.
-It is a membership-based organization with 350 members, including herbal/MAP companies, business owners, community forest cooperatives, and herb farmer associations.
+It is a membership-based organisation with 350 members, including herbal/MAP companies, business owners, community forest cooperatives, and herb farmer associations.
 JABAN elects a president, vice-president, general secretary, treasurer, and a 15-member executive board (including three women) every 2.5 years.
 JABAN’s headquarters employs four salaried staff, including an Office Head and three logistics staff.

 Improving Productivity and Competitiveness of Herbal and Medicinal and Aromatic Plant (MAP) Companies in Nepal

-Updated: February 2025
+Updated: August 2025